plwg/git_presentation/how_to_build_a_time_machine.md

 	- Email everyone about the fix, and where to get the latest bug-free copy.
 	- Go back to the "feature" copy.
 	- Try to manually merge the WIP feature implementation onto the "bug_fix" copy.
-- Perhaps she didn't make a copy
+- Perhaps he didn't make a copy
     - Pain